 Normal bodily functions release wastes in the form of urea and carbon dioxide, which cause harm if allowed to build up in the blood.
 Thanks to water, these are transported and expelled efficiently through urination, breathing, or sweating.
 So staying properly hydrated is important for detoxification.

 Sugar and processed foods are recently pinpointed to be the root of public health crises.

 They are linked to heart disease, cancer, diabetes and similar diseases that hinder the body’s ability to naturally detoxify itself by harming major organs.

 Replacing junk food with healthier choices like fruits and vegetables is a healthy way to reduce consumption of these harmful substances.

 Nothing beats a healthy diet.
 Antioxidant-rich food protects your cells against damage caused by free radicals produced as byproducts of cellular processes, such as digestion.
 Although our body can naturally expel these, alcohol, tobacco smoke, a poor diet, and exposure to pollutants can produce excessive free radicals.

 Free radicals have been implicated in a number of conditions, such as dementia, heart disease, liver disease, and some types of cancer.
 Food like kale, tomatoes, some berries are rich in antioxidants that will help fight these.

-Organic and all-natural foods that support organ function are also the best way to detoxify your body.
-If you need a little push, make sure to avoid the laxative detox products that only causes diarrhea and causes dehydration and electrolyte imbalance.
+Organic and all-natural foods that support organ function are also the best way to help your body in its detoxification functions.
+If you need a little push, make sure to avoid the laxative detox products that only lead to diarrhea and cause dehydration and electrolyte imbalance.